 We connected to Instagram’s API but noticed our app started freezing whenever we would listen for hashtag updates.
 Then we realized we were tracking worldwide hashtags and our app was getting pummeled with hundreds of messages each second.
 Thin, the default server for Rails is single-threaded and wasn’t able to handle the load.
 Thankfully we switched to Unicorn and overcame the concurrency issues.

 Another joy to building apps or projects is that the work is never done.
 You can always do more!
 Maybe you addressed your original need but quickly realized that there were a dozen new possibilities.

 Facebook started as a profile page for college students.
 Now you can send instant messages, have group chats, coordinate events, and a million more things.

 Google Maps started with simply finding the best directions.
 Now we have traffic patterns, accident reports, cop car sightings, etc.

-What else can you add to your app?
+What else can you add to your app or project?

-You now have a framework for talking about your app(s) during interviews.
-If you can cover the five points listed in the objective then you can essentially discuss the full cycle of software development - from ideation to completion.
-This is relevant because this is the cycle of professional software development:
+You now have a framework for talking about your apps/projects during interviews.
+If you can cover the five points listed in the objective then you can essentially discuss the full cycle of project development - from ideation to completion.
+This is relevant because this is the cycle of professional project development: